 - Domestic violence can happen to anyone, but being poor increases the chances that it will occur.
 The stress of poverty can increase conflict in a relationship.
 That conflict sometimes leads to violence.

-- Alcohol misuse also increases the risk of domestic violence.
+- Heavy alcohol use also increases the risk of domestic violence.

 - The risks can increase when a partner is thinking about leaving the relationship.
 This might cause the other person to feel as if he or she is losing control.
 A person is at increased risk of being a victim of stalking, attempted murder, or murder after leaving an abusive relationship.

 Other things that can put you at risk include having a partner who has lost a job or who has medical or mental health problems.

 Domestic abuse is also a big problem among the elderly.
 For more information, see Elder Abuse.

 Domestic violence is the most common cause of injury to women.
 After abuse starts, it usually continues.
 And it's likely to get worse over time.
 For example, abuse that starts with a slap may build up over time to kicking and shoving and finally choking.

 The repeated injury and stress of living in a violent relationship can cause long-lasting health problems, such as: